zackahr/Train_Game_Online/README.md

 # Train Game

 Welcome to the Train Game project!
 This repository contains both the backend and frontend code for the Train Game application.
+This project utilizes a combination of technologies to create an interactive multiplayer game experience.

+## Frontend
+- **React.js**: Used for building the user interface and handling client-side interactions.

+## Backend
+- **NestJS**: Employed as the backend framework for building scalable and efficient server-side applications.
+- **Socket.IO**: Implemented to facilitate real-time bidirectional communication between players, enabling matchmaking and gameplay synchronization.

+## Overview
+In this project, players are seamlessly connected through the integration of React.js for the frontend and NestJS for the backend.
+The Socket.IO library is leveraged to establish robust connections between players, facilitating real-time communication essential for matchmaking and gameplay synchronization.

+### Matchmaking System
+Players are placed in a queue upon entering the game, awaiting the arrival of another player.
+Once a sufficient number of players are queued, the matchmaking system pairs them together, establishing a connection for an immersive gaming experience.

+### Gameplay
+Upon successful matchmaking, players engage in gameplay where their actions are instantly relayed to each other through Socket.IO, ensuring a synchronized and seamless gaming experience.
+As players progress through the game, their scores and game state are efficiently managed by the NestJS backend, providing a smooth and responsive gaming environment.

 ## Prerequisites